Early Voting Changes In North Carolina Spark Bipartisan Controversy

 North Carolina voters are once again dealing with changes to how the state runs its elections.
 At a time when early voting is becoming increasingly popular nationwide, a new law passed by the Republican-controlled legislature will result in nearly 20 percent fewer places to cast votes before Election Day.

-Democrats say the changes could disproportionately affect African-American voters but some local Republican officials also complain about the changes, arguing they impose too much top-down control on election administration and amount to an unfunded mandate from the state.
+Democrats say the changes could disproportionately affect African-American voters, but some local Republican officials also complain about the changes, arguing they impose too much top-down control on election administration and amount to an unfunded mandate from the state.

 The state's 17-day early voting period, which starts Wednesday, is extremely popular.
 More than 60 percent of North Carolina voters cast an early ballot in the 2016 election, according to the state's board of elections.